DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-1-making-productive-use-of-assessment/summer-week-2-mentor-materials.md

 Your ECT will learn that:

-- Effective assessment is critical to teaching because it provides teachers with information about pupils’ understanding and needs.
+- Effective assessment is critical to teaching because it provides teachers with information about pupils' understanding and needs.
 - Good assessment helps teachers avoid being over-influenced by potentially misleading factors, such as how busy pupils appear.

 Your ECT will learn how to: